How to Make a Great Quick-Reference Guide

 What is a reference guide?

 In a nutshell, a quick-reference guide is any documentation that provides a condensed set of instructions on how to use a product.
-Such documents are typically no longer than two pages and can either be very detailed or super simple, depending on what’s needed.
+Such documents are typically no longer than two pages and can either be detailed or super simple, depending on what’s needed.

 While user manuals and lengthy documentation dive deep into the intricacies of a product, quick-reference guides are all about brevity and accessibility.
 They act as a bridge for users, spanning the gap between having no prior knowledge and gaining basic proficiency.